Bungendore water supply pipeline

 The proposed route would see a new water pumping station at the site of a former reservoir in east Queanbeyan and a set of 375mm and 300mm diameter water mains would then run through a series of Council-owned land, road reserves, community title land, private property, Crown land, watercourses, State Road, rail corridor, and Commonwealth land.

-The estimated capital cost is in the range of $78m.
+The estimated capital cost is in the range of $108m (this is the P90 estimate - which factors in a lot of risk and contingency).
 If it was to be constructed, it is expected that it would be paid for by external grants and developer contributions received for water supply.
 With a large upfront investment required, we expect that a loan would be required, that would be paid off by developer contributions.

 The map below shows the proposed route between Queanbeyan and Bungendore.